log-2/log-2.github.io/index.md

 The seminar series takes place biweekly on Thursday 14:00-15:00 in the Mathematical Institute (Andrew Wiles building).
 To join online, please use the Zoom link <a href="https://us06web.zoom.us/j/86881074813?pwd=UEpYU1UyTTF3a3kwL3F5VkFjdkZ6QT09">here</a>.

-To subscribe to our mailing list, you can send an email <a href="log2-subscribe@maillist.ox.ac.uk">here</a>.
+To subscribe to our mailing list, you can send an email <a href="mailto: log2-subscribe@maillist.ox.ac.uk">here</a>.